 Were Augustine living now, he might well be a senior CEO involved in multinational corporate protection, mergers, or enlargement procedures and doing almost anything to achieve his goals.
 Ethics would not be foremost in such a mind, nor conscience.
 A number of present-day careers tend to demand the dimming of these inner pricks, and evidently so did his.
 By getting to know this Bible scholar a little, comes not only better comprehension of a renowned church founder, whom some label obnoxious and some holy, but a fresh knowledge of Christianity: what it is and what might have been.
 The 5th century seems far away, yet apparently human nature has not changed very much, and many people still believe in the devil and accept the "born-in-sin" creation story.
 One positive 20th-century difference is that few doubt any more the possibility of spiritual enlightenment in the here and now, available everywhere for those who search; and everyone is eligible.
 Moderns increasingly emphasize humanity's inherent divinity, not unresolvable sinfulness over which they have no control.

 When considering Augustine, it is an inspiring contrast to ponder Jesus' tender love for the children.
 Could he have believed they were stained with sin?
 Augustine fashioned an incredibly long-lasting fantasy that gives too much due to evil and divine vengeance.
 It is time to let it go.

-(Reprinted from Sunrise magazine, October/November 1991; copyright 1991 by Theosophical University Press)
+(From Sunrise magazine, October/November 1991; copyright 1991 by Theosophical University Press)